-Clinical Investigation Plan (CIP) The document(s) stating the rationale, objectives, design, and prespecified analysis, methodology, organization, monitoring, conduct, and record-keeping of the clinical investigation.
-Note: The protocol and other documents referenced in the protocol (for example, the Statistical Analysis Plan, the Manual of Procedures, the Deviations and Evaluability Plan, and the Protocol Monitoring Plan) comprise the CIP.
-Clinical Investigation Report (CIR) / Clinical Study Report The document describing the design, execution, statistical analysis, and results of a clinical investigation.
-The Clinical Investigation Report is synonymous with the Clinical Study Report.
 Device Deficiency Inadequacy of a medical device with respect to its identity, quality, durability, reliability, usability, safety, or performance.
-Note: This definition includes malfunctions, use errors, and inadequacy in the information supplied by the manufacturer including labelling.
+Note: This definition includes malfunctions, use errors, and inadequacy in the information supplied by the manufacturer including labelling related to the investigational medical device or the comparator.
 Requirements for reporting Device Deficiencies in the study can be found in Section 11.
 Enrolled Subject Any subject who signs an informed consent form for participation in the study.
 Point of Enrollment The time at which, following recruitment and before any clinical investigation-related procedures are undertaken, a subject signs and dates the informed consent form.
 Interventional Clinical Trial A pre- or postmarket clinical investigation where the assignment of a subject to a particular medical device is decided in advance by a clinical investigation plan, or diagnostic or monitoring procedures requested in the CIP are in addition to those available as normal clinical practice and burden the subject.
 Investigational Product A preventative (vaccine), a therapeutic (drug or biologic), device, diagnostic, or palliative used as a test or comparator product in a clinical trial, including a product with a marketing authorization when used or assembled (formulated or packaged) in a way different from the authorized form, or when used for an unauthorized indication, or when used to gain further information about the authorized form.
-Malfunction Failure of an investigational medical device to perform in accordance with its intended purpose when used in accordance with the instructions for use or clinical investigation plan (CIP), or investigator's brochure (IB).
+Malfunction Failure of an investigational medical device to perform in accordance with its intended purpose when used in accordance with the instructions for use or clinical investigation plan (CIP), or Package Insert.

 Nonserious Adverse Event Adverse event that does not meet the criteria for a serious adverse event.
+Postmarketing / Postauthorization study Any study conducted within the conditions laid down in product labelling and other conditions laid down for the marketing of the product or under normal conditions of use.
+A postmarketing study falls either within the definitions of an interventional or a noninterventional study and may also fall within the definition of a postapproval study.
 Product Complaint Any oral, electronic, or written communication that alleges deficiencies related to the identity (labeling), quality, durability, reliability, safety, effectiveness, or performance of a marketed product, including failure of the product, labeling, or packaging to meet specifications, whether or not the product is related to or caused the alleged deficiency.
 A complaint may allege that an adverse event or medical device malfunction has occurred.
 Randomized Subject Any subject who is assigned a randomized treatment.
 Serious Adverse Device Effect (SADE) Adverse device effect that has resulted in any of the consequences characteristic of a serious adverse event.